-We solved our baseline model under the assumption that the primary dealer has full bargaining power.
-We can relax this assumption and prove that even with positive bargaining power of the seller, in equilibrium the seller does not make a profit in contrast to the primary dealer.
-When maximizing the joint surplus of both agents, the first-order conditions of the spot market problem change to:
+I solved my baseline model under the assumption that the primary dealer has full bargaining power.
+I can relax this assumption and prove that even with positive bargaining power of the seller, in equilibrium the seller does not make a profit in contrast to the primary dealer.